 The Los Angeles Regional Food Bank (Food Bank) is a nonprofit organization with the mission to mobilize resources to fight hunger in our community.
 To fulfill its mission, the Food Bank sources and acquires nutritious food and other products and distributes them to people experiencing nutrition insecurity through our partner agency network and directly through programs; energizes the community to get involved and support hunger relief; and conducts hunger and nutrition education and awareness campaigns and advocates for public policies that benefit the people we serve.
-The Food Bank's major sources of revenues are food donations, contributions, grants and government contracts.
+The Food Bank's major sources of revenue are food donations, contributions, grants and government contracts.

-During the year ended December 31, 2023, the Food Bank provided the equivalent of approximately 93 million meals, serving over 900,000 individuals throughout Los Angeles County, on a monthly basis.
-During the year ended December 31, 2022, the Food Bank provided the equivalent of approximately 88 million meals, serving over 800,000 individuals throughout Los Angeles County, on a monthly basis.
+During the year ended December 31, 2024, the Food Bank distributed more than 131 million pounds of food and product, the equivalent of approximately 105 million meals, serving more than 940,000 individuals throughout Los Angeles County, on a monthly basis.
+During the year ended December 31, 2023, the Food Bank distributed more than 116 million pounds of food and product, the equivalent of approximately 93 million meals, serving over 900,000 individuals throughout Los Angeles County, on a monthly basis.

 Volunteers are essential in carrying out the Food Bank's mission.
-During the years ended December 31, 2023 and 2022, over 21,210 and 16,000 volunteers provided over 137,305 and 126,883 hours of service, respectively, to help sort, repack, and deliver food to pantries, partner agencies, or directly to the community.
+During the years ended December 31, 2024 and 2023, over 25,220 and 21,210 volunteers provided over 159,741 and 137,305 hours of service, respectively, to help sort, repack, and deliver food to pantries, partner agencies, or directly to the community.